Family caregivers are often overlooked and undervalued in our society – we’re working to change that.

 Rosalynn Carter, Former First Lady & Family Caregiver Advocate

-Despite the growing need for caregivers, the long-term support services they provide, are often overlooked and undervalued, with the lack of supports having a disproportionate impact on low-income communities, LGBTQ+ communities and communities of color.
+Despite the growing need for caregivers, the long-term services and supports they provide are often overlooked and undervalued, with the lack of supports having a disproportionate impact on low-income communities, LGBTQ+ communities and communities of color.
 Due to structural racism, classism and other forms of oppression in our society, research shows that Hispanic and Black caregivers experience higher burdens and spend more time caregiving.
 These discrepancies have illuminated the need for additional engagement specifically focused on family caregiving in communities of color, linguistically diverse communities, immigrant communities, and LGBTQ+ communities across the country.

 “A systemic change is needed where families and caregivers are provided supports and resources to improve the health outcomes of children and adults with medical complexities and/or intellectual disabilities and the quality of life for the entire family.” – Nancy Giurato, family caregiver advocate